Analyst: Expedia (NASDAQ:EXPE) Faces Cyclical Pressures In 2018

 The Thesis

-Online travel agencies maintain an important role in the travel ecosystem, but cyclical issues present a headwind in 2018 for Expedia, Sanderson said in a Wednesday note.
+Online travel agencies maintain an important role in the travel ecosystem, but cyclical issues present a headwind in 2018 for Expedia, Sanderson said in a Wednesday night.
 (See the analyst's track record here.)

 "Hotel occupancy has been at record highs in the U.S. yet domestic room night growth has been disappointing against what were thought to be very easy comps," the analyst said.
 At the margin, Expedia's hotel room nights are being pinched by a "tight" supply environment, he said.